Watch Dogs: Legion: Critical response

-Another point of criticism was the game's driving mechanics, which VideoGamer's Josh Wise called "chunky".
+VideoGamer's Josh Wise criticised the game’s driving mechanics as "chunky".

 Awards

-It was nominated for Innovation in Accessibility at The Game Awards 2020.
+Watch Dogs: Legion was nominated for Innovation in Accessibility at The Game Awards 2020.

 Sales

 During its first week on sale, Watch Dogs: Legion was the best-selling game in the UK when counting physical and digital sales, the second best-selling retail game in Switzerland at the all-format charts, and the fourth best-selling retail game in Japan at the individual-format charts.
 40,962 physical copies of the PlayStation 4 version were sold that week in Japan.